bmatusiak/native-sea/.github/instructions/MIGRATION.instructions.md

 - Implement digest with OpenSSL EVP and canonicalize algorithm names.
 - Keep `native` methods private; provide a single public Kotlin wrapper that encodes/decodes and decides fallback.

-Use current, non-deprecated OpenSSL APIs
+Use current, non-deprecated OpenSSL v3 APIs
 ---------------------------------------
-- Target modern, supported OpenSSL APIs and avoid deprecated legacy interfaces.
+- Target only modern, supported OpenSSL v3 APIs and do not use deprecated legacy interfaces.
 For PBKDF2 and digests prefer:
   - `PKCS5_PBKDF2_HMAC` (for PBKDF2-HMAC-SHA256) or the higher-level `EVP_KDF`/`EVP_MAC` interfaces on OpenSSL 3.x when appropriate.
   - EVP digest APIs (e.g. `EVP_sha256()` / `EVP_Digest*` / `EVP_MD_CTX_new` / `EVP_DigestSign*`) rather than low-level or removed functions.
 - Be mindful of OpenSSL provider/model changes in 3.x — use documented, supported patterns and test against your minimum supported OpenSSL version.